snigdhagirdhar/sample/readme.md

 ## AccessibleCountriesVerification class is using Aspect.
 This is used for checking user has access for the requested countries.

-   *    Wherever in the code, the annotation Countries will be used, the method verifyAndPassAccessibleCountries will be executed and the user access will be verified before proceeding further.
+   *    Wherever in the code, the annotation Countries will be used, the method verifyAndPassAccessibleCountries will be executed and the user accessible countries will be verified before proceeding further.
+If user requests countries A,B,C and user has to only A and C, then a string collection containing of only A and C will be returned.